 - (a) The Council operates 44 off-street car parks in the towns and villages of the District (of these, 16 are free car parks, the costs of which are excluded from the above data).
-Included in these 44 car parks is the closed multi-storey car park and three others which are managed on behalf of third parties.
+Included in these 44 car parks is the closed multi-storey car park plus one other which is managed on behalf of a third party.
 The trading objective is to break even or provide funding for environmental, enforcement or community development activities. - (b) The White Cliffs Careline is the Council's centrally based alarm service offering emergency support and back up to people in need.
 It is now operated in partnership with Shepway District Council, with Shepway as the lead authority.